-On June 10, the vestry voted unanimously to offer the option of in-person worship at our church next week.
+On June 10, the vestry voted unanimously to offer the option of in-person worship at our church.
 Our plan for doing so has been developed by the Regathering Committee of Bill Hoover, Lisa Baehr, Pat Meyer, Carole Menzel, the Rev. Pamela Meeks, Mark Oliphant, and Margaret Stromberg and myself over the last month.
 You can read the details of our plan here (pdf).

-Thank you to everyone who participated in our congregational survey last week.
-The results made it clear that for the majority of Epiphany (45 of 75 responses), the livestream at 10:15am on Sunday morning will continue to be your primary way of worshipping on Sunday at this time.
+For many of us, the livestream at 10:15am on Sunday morning will continue to be our primary way of worshipping on Sunday at this time.
 We understand and respect that decision.
 We each need to evaluate our own situation and risks and do what is best for us and our household.
-To do the best job possible making that service available and worshipful for those on the livestream, the Sunday 10:15am service will initially remain as it is now, a “livestream only” time of worship.
+To do the best job possible making that service available and worshipful for those on the livestream, the Sunday 10:15am service will remain as it is now, a “livestream only” time of worship.

-To make sure that we have appropriate space for those who attend, we will be using online sign-ups.
+To make sure that we have appropriate space for those who attend, we are using online sign-ups.
 Space is limited to 56 congregation members during the Sunday service and 20 on Wednesdays.
-To sign-up to attend in-person worship in June, go here .
+To sign-up to attend in-person worship this September, go here .